About the Awards

-This annual lists of Storylines Notable Books ensures that children, whānau, teachers, librarians and the public are all made aware of the large range of high quality New Zealand books being published.
+This annual lists of Storylines Notable Books ensures that children, whānau, teachers, librarians and the public are aware of the large range of high quality New Zealand books being published.

 Books are categorised as: Picture Book, Junior Fiction, Young Adult, Non-fiction and Te Reo Māori.
 There are up to ten awards in each category.

-From 2020, the Storylines Notable Book Awards are presented at Storylines’ annual event in November at which the Storylines Better Gilderdale Award for services to children’s literature is also presented.
-(Until 2020 they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)
-Details for the 2021 event will be announced as soon as possible – watch the website and Storylines’ monthly newsletters.
+The Storylines Notable Book Awards are presented at Storylines’ annual event in November at which the Storylines Betty Gilderdale Award for services to children’s literature is also presented.
+(Until 2020, they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)

 Call for Judges

-If you are interested in submitting an expression of interest in being a judge for the annual Storylines Notable Books Awards, please contact our awards administrator for details (firstname.lastname@example.org).
-The Storylines Awards administrator will be in touch with all applicants to advise them if they have been successful.
+If you are interested in submitting an expression of interest in being a judge for the annual Storylines Notable Books Awards, please fill out the expression of interest form.
+Applications for the 2024 judging panels close on 31 March 2024.
+The Storylines Awards administrator contacts all applicants to advise them if they have been successful.

-Storylines invites submissions to the Storylines Notable Book Awards 2021.
+Entries are open for the 2024 Storylines Notable Book Awards

 The entry fee is $30 per title (incl.
 GST).